mmoamenn/Assertive-Touch/README.md

 # FloatingShortcutButton_Android

-Android library that show a floating button in your app screens you can drag and drop it in any location of the screen and on press it navigate to any location in the application.
+Android library shows a floating button in the app screen, you can drag and drop the button in any place of the screen and on press it navigate to any place in the app.

 **Sample**